archaws25-git/climate-rag/docs/rag-agentcore-doc.md

 - **AWS Strands**: First-class AgentCore starter toolkit support, `agentcore create/dev/deploy` workflow, built-in OTEL instrumentation, simplest deployment path
 - **LangGraph**: More flexible graph-based orchestration, better for complex multi-step workflows, but more boilerplate
 - **LlamaIndex**: Strong RAG primitives, but less native AgentCore integration

-- AWS Strands was chosen as the AgentCore starter toolkit is built around it.
-Deploymentcan be done using a single command: `agentcore deploy`
+- AWS Strands was chosen as it is part of the AWS eco-system and it offers out-of-the box support for AgentCore, MCP tools, logging/telemetry and multi-agent architectures as well.
+  Often-times for it is easier to get approval for compliance-sensitive projects when the project's resources are supplied by the same vendor.

 ### `agent/tools/rag_tool.py`